 Please click here for additional data related to COVID-19 Cases in Sullivan County.

-Visit the TDH webpage for statewide updates.
+Visit the TDH webpage for statewide updates or the new Tennessee COVID-19 Information website.

 - There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses, like the common cold.
 COVID-19 is a new disease, caused by a new coronavirus that hasn’t previously been seen in humans.